-Looking back, here’s what might I have done differently:
+Looking back, here’s what I might have done differently:

 - Ask for volunteers earlier.

 - Reduce the number of interviews I let my staff do with other media outlets.
-The 30 minutes that they were are on a two-way with that out-of-market station was 30 minutes they weren’t reporting for our listeners.
+The 30 minutes that they were on a two-way with that out-of-market station was 30 minutes they weren’t reporting for our listeners.
 We had a lot of interview requests.

 - Develop partnerships with local media outlets, such as the local newspaper or regional TV stations, to get access to their people on the front lines for two-ways of original content for our air.

 The Beatles were right, of course: You will get by with a little help from your friends.